 Injuries While Traveling | Don’t Ignore your Body’s Early Warning Signals

 Disclosure: We may receive a commission for links on our blog.
 You don’t have to use our links, but we’re very appreciative when you do.
 Thanks again for your support, we hope you find our posts and information helpful!

-Combine our health regiment with our traveling style of ‘leave’ no stone unturned’, and it’s easy to realize that we put a lot of physical effort into our traveling and sightseeing.
+Combine our health regiment with our traveling style of ‘leave no stone unturned’ and it’s easy to realize that we put a lot of physical effort into our traveling and sightseeing.
 We often turn down rides to the train station or an attraction, preferring to walk.
 We plan out daily walks of 5-6 miles that somehow consistently turn into 7-9 miles.
-Most importantly, we enjoy the exercise and look forward to it.
-If we don’t walk or exercise, we feel lousy and sluggish.
+And when sightseeing we’ve walked upwards of 15 miles, with a record of 23 miles in a single day sightseeing in Madrid!

-This Is a Good Thing, Right?
+Loving Exercise Is a Good Thing, Right?

 We, incorrectly, thought that we were conditioning ourselves.
 Eight mile walks became a baseline, so if we walked four miles, we felt like we’d just gone around the block once or twice.

 Meanwhile, as we made our way to Liverpool, UK, Sergio started to feel discomfort as well.
 He had sharp pain in his arches (well, where arches should be, considering he has completely flat feet).
 The pain in his feet was soon followed by discomfort in his hip and then his back.
 Surely, his body was over compensating in an attempt to relieve pain in his foot, causing miss-alignment and pain in other parts of his body.